akumrao/mediaserver/src/sfu/README3.md

+Type of NAT

 Mapping Address(yes or no) Maping Port(yes or no)

 Filtering Address(yes or no) Filtering Port(yes or no)

 2^4=16
 So, there are 16 NAT types defined in RFC 5780

-TURN
+Out of 16, 9 are very common.

+Filtering means: The router will only accept connections from peers you’ve previously connected to.
+Until internal ip and port are not connected and mentained at translation table, external request can not be routeded to NAT.

+*TURN Server*
 Some routers using NAT employ a restriction called ‘Symmetric NAT ( filter by port and addresss)’.
 This means the router will only accept connections from peers you’ve previously connected to.

 Traversal Using Relays around NAT (TURN) is meant to bypass the Symmetric NAT restriction by opening a connection with a TURN server and relaying all information through that server.
 You would create a connection with a TURN server and tell all peers to send packets to the server which will then be forwarded to you.
 This obviously comes with some overhead so it is only used if there are no other alternatives.

 https://www.netmanias.com/en/?m=view&id=techdocs&no=6065&xtag=nat-network-protocol&xref=stun-rfc-3489-vs-stun-rfc-5389-5780

 What are the differences between NAT types defined in RFC 3489 and RFC 5780?
-To understand the differences to be explained below, you must be familiar with the Mapping Behavior and Filtering Behavior of a NAT that we covered last time.
+To understand the differences to be explained below, you must be familiar with the Mapping Behavior and Filtering Behavior of a NAT.